sahrohit/ml-chatbot/README.md

 To initialize the backend, run `venv\Scripts\Activate.ps1` inside the backend folder.

 - `python chat.py` - Open Chatbot in Terminal
 - `python main.py` - Starts a server running at http://127.0.0.1:9696

-To initialize the frontend,
+To initialize the frontend inside the backend folder,

 - `npm run dev` - Starts a Next App at http://localhost:3000